Wednesday, 7th of December 2011

 She had been hit about 90 minutes earlier, found (and probably hit) on Elmbourne Street.
 We still don’t know if the people who called were the ones that hit her or not.
 Probably not as she would have ran off after being hit and probably collapsed.
 We’ll never know.
 All I know is that whoever called the ambulance saved her life.

 We left the emergency vet, Aphex was going to stay there overnight and then be transferred to our vet in the morning to be assessed further (i.e. more x-rays).
 Our insurance only covered her up to £3k so she couldn’t go to a fancy hospital.
 We were to expect a call in the morning and had an anxious night, keeping fingers crossed hoping she would survive the night.
-Also, if she didn’t urinate she might have to be put down, because if there was any damage to the nerves in that area nothing could be done.
+If she didn’t urinate she might have to be put down, because if there was any damage to the nerves in that area nothing could be done.

-Fortunately, that night Jeff remembered he had changed his insurance provider, which meant we had actually £5k to get her through this, which was good news, the x-ray alone cost £90 – that first night would come to around £250.
+Fortunately, that night Jeff remembered he had changed his insurance provider, which meant we had actually £5k to get her through this, which was good news, the x-ray alone cost £90 – that first night alone would come to around £250.

 Slowly but surely the vacant look left her, and she started looking at us again, and sticking her paw out of the cage to try and get Rusty.
 For the first days she wouldn’t look up, probably because of whiplash, but she’s moving her neck a lot more.
 AND she’s desperate to get out of the cage.
 She escaped a couple of times, limped around the room and eventually got back in the cage.
 In the last day she started to move very quickly, so now we have to very careful to never open the cage if the living room door is open.

 This morning Jeff took her to the vet, as there had been no bowel movement for many days – and given that she has a broken hip this could mean that it’s painful for her.
 They were very happy with her progress, it could be she may not need an operation after all, we have to wait and see.
 He stuck an enema up her bottom while Jeff held her, and a couple of minutes later she did her business.
 A relief to all involved, especially Aphex I should think.
-Also, she vomited last night, this means the painkillers we have been given her could be giving her an ulcer.
+Also, she vomited last night, this means the painkillers we have been giving her could be giving her an ulcer.
 So time to take a break from that (for a day) and then give her some more and see if she gets sick again.
 Not sure what we’ll do if she does, I’d imagine they switch to something else.

 We are thankful we had pet insurance, as this will cost around £2 – 3K (depends on whether she needs another op or not) – We still had to pay for all beforehand and then make the claim – which is not ideal.
 What if we didn’t have credit cards or funds?